ETHSydney/Ethereum-training/solidity/README.md

     int public test = 1;

     modifier oneParam(int param) {
-        if (param != 0)
-            _
+        require(param > 0);
+        _;
     }

     modifier twoParam(int param1, int param2) {
         if (param1 > 0 && param2 > 1)
-            _
+            _;
         else if (param1 == 0)
-            _
+            _;
     }

-    function testOneParam(int firstParam) oneParam(firstParam) returns (int result) {
+    function testOneParam(int firstParam) public oneParam(firstParam) returns (int result) {
         test = firstParam;
         return test;
     }

-    function testTwoParam(int firstParam, int secondParam) twoParam(firstParam, secondParam) returns (int result) {
+    function testTwoParam(int firstParam, int secondParam) public twoParam(firstParam, secondParam) returns (int result) {
         test = secondParam;
         return test;
     }
 }
 ```
+See [Function Modifiers](https://solidity.readthedocs.io/en/latest/structure-of-a-contract.html#function-modifiers) in the Solidity docs for more information.

 ### Constructor

 Is a special function that is invoked when a contract is first deployed.
 This could be via a transaction or another contract.
 It use to be a function with the same name as the contract but is now done using the `constructor` reserved word.
+Note there is no function keyword before the constructor keyword

 ```
 contract TestConstructor {